VincentChenSwe/Lottery-Tutorial/PART2.md

 require("hardhat-deploy");
 ```

-Now we can create a folder named `deploy` in the root to house our deployment scripts Hardhat-Deploy will run all of our deployment scripts in order each time we run `npx hardhat deploy`.
+Now we can create a folder named `deploy` in the root to house our deployment scripts.
+Hardhat-Deploy will run all of our deployment scripts in order each time we run `npx hardhat deploy`.

 #### 2. Write deploy script